 The application process opens every fall and wraps up the following spring.
 However, the AANP advises that the process of preparing for application should start at least a year before the application period.
 To be considered, a candidate must secure an invitation from a fellow who then sponsors the application process.
 A secondary fellow member is named as a mentor to assist the candidate through the application process.

 The FAANP candidate’s application must provide evidence of contributions in four priority areas: research, clinical practice, education, and policy.

 While selection as a FAANP is considered more prestigious, the process does share some similarities in both application and goals with being a fellow of the AAN.

 The American Academy of Nursing has more than 2,500 fellows.
 Members are considered to be nursing’s most accomplished leaders in education, management, practice and research, with more than 90 percent of fellows holding doctorate degrees and the rest having completed a master’s program.

 Similar to the process for the FAANP, the application for the FAAN starts in the fall with invitations sent out the following spring.
 Also similar to the FAANP, candidates must secure two sponsors to mentor them during the process.

-According to the organization’s application page, the candidate must provide specific evidence of contributions to the improvement of healthcare through nursing at the national level or show regional impact that demonstrates potential for national application.
+According to the organization’s application page, the candidate must provide specific evidence of contributions to the improvement of healthcare through nursing at the national level or show the regional impact that demonstrates the potential for national application.
 Examples of evidence can include: